-The service should implement a MAXREC parameter specifying the maximum number of table records (rows) to be returned.
-If the result set for a query exceeds this value a valid data table should be returned with an overflow indicator as specified in section 2.7.5.
+The service must accept a MAXREC parameter specifying the maximum number of table records (rows) to be returned.
+If MAXREC is not specified in a query, the service may apply a default value or may set no limit.
+If the result set for a query exceeds this value, the service should only return the requested number of rows.
+If the result set is truncated in this fashion,it must include an overflow indicator as specified in section 2.7.5.